CodeAL1990/javascript-sidescroller/README.md

-You want to add speed as a Player property and set it to 0 Add maxSpeed property and set it to 10(this will be where you can adjust your player speed) We will be dealing with horizontal movement for now(left and right) so add that section in Player update Increment x by speed(which will be 0 for now)
+You want to add speed as a Player property and set it to 0 Add maxSpeed property and set it to 10(this will be where you can adjust your player speed) We will be dealing with horizontal movement for now(left and right) so add that section in Player update Increase x by speed(which will be 0 for now)
 In the ArrowRight and left condition, set speed to maxSpeed for right and left to -maxSpeed This will move the player left or right but indefinitely since speed is constantly 10 or -10 Give the condition an else condition and set speed back to 0 once right or left is not pressed